Microsoft says error led to no matching Bing images for Tiananmen 'tank man' | Technology

 Microsoft says error led to no matching Bing images for Tiananmen 'tank man'

+David Greene, civil liberties director at the nonprofit Electronic Frontier Foundation, said that content moderation was impossible to do perfectly and "egregious mistakes are made all the time."
+But he said it could be more sinister: "At worst, this was purposeful suppression at the request of a powerful state."

-Hours after Microsoft acknowledged the issue, the same search returned only pictures of tanks elsewhere in the world.
+Hours after Microsoft acknowledged the issue, the "tank man" search returned only pictures of tanks elsewhere in the world.
 "Tank man" is often used to describe an unidentified person famously pictured standing before tanks in China's Tiananmen Square during pro-democracy demonstrations in June 1989.

 Microsoft said the issue was "due to an accidental human error and we are actively working to resolve this."
 Smaller search engines such as DuckDuckGo that license results from Microsoft faced similar issues around "tank man" searches and said they expected a fix soon.